EU adopts Russia sanctions as Crimea crisis deepens

 While steadily ratcheting up the sanctions threat, the EU is also urging Russia to negotiate, both directly with Ukraine and by allowing in observers and mediators.

+In a sign that Putin may be prepared to respond to those calls, Russia on Monday backed the creation of an international "support group" to mediate the crisis.

+But it said one goal of the group would have to include Ukraine recognising Crimea's secession, which is likely to be unacceptable both to Kiev and to Europe, the United States and most of the rest of the world.

-(Additional reporting by Jan Strupczewski, Martin Santa, Tom Koerkemeier, Phil Blenkinsop, Barbara Lewis and Luke Baker; Writing by Luke Baker; Editing by Giles Elgood and Robin Pomeroy)
+(Additional reporting by Jan Strupczewski, Martin Santa, Phil Blenkinsop, Barbara Lewis and Luke Baker in Brussels; writing by Luke Baker; editing by Giles Elgood)